Skip to content

 • Environmental Control Systems: Temperature, humidity, and airflow must be continuously monitored and controlled, especially in the production of temperature-sensitive biologics.

-Also Read: The Role of GMP in Biopharmaceutical Process Development and Scale-Up
+Also Read: The Role of Documentation in Corrective and Preventive Actions (CAPA)

 2. Raw Material Control and Supplier Qualification